mythril-forge/character-data/source/homebrew/abilities/features/markdown/spellcasting/spellbook.md

 Once you have spent this time studying, you know the spell(s) and can prepare them as normal.

 You can study and relearn multiple spells per long rest in this way.

+## Erasing Spells
+If you want to erase a spell, you can tear the pages for a spell's entry out of your spellbook and destroy them.

 ## The Book's Appearance
 Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.